DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/MLOps/ML Model deployment overview.md

         response = requests.post(MLFLOW_SERVER_URL, json=input_data)
         return response.json()
     ```
-    In this example, MLflow handles the model lifecycle (logging, versioning, serving) and the FastAPI app handles business logic, pre/post processing.
+    In this example, MLflow handles the model lifecycle (logging, versioning, serving) and the FastAPI app handles business logic, pre/post-processing.

-- Deploying MLflow in cloud to serve model:
+- Deploying MLflow in the cloud to serve the model:
-    - Use Docker to containerize MLflow model serving: includes model artifact transferring and running model serve command in docker file (e.g. `CMD ["mlflow", "models", "serve", "-m", "models:/MyModel/1", "--host", "0.0.0.0", "--port", "5000"]`).
+    - Use Docker to containerize MLflow model serving: includes model artefact transferring and running model serve command in docker file (e.g. `CMD ["mlflow", "models", "serve", "-m", "models:/MyModel/1", "--host", "0.0.0.0", "--port", "5000"]`).
-    - Deploy the container on cloud (build and run) and expose the `/invocation` endpoint for extrenal access (inference with a client app).
+    - Deploy the container on the cloud (build and run) and expose the `/invocation` endpoint for external access (inference with a client app).